 In each battle, the result may either be Decisive or Close.
 The conditions for each are:

-- Close Result: The Battle reached 50 waves and both sides still had active units in The Battlefield.
-In these cases, the player with the highest percentage of Units left alive is declared the winner.
+Close Result: The Battle reached 50 waves and both sides still had active units in The Battlefield.
+In these cases, the player with the highest damage dealt, is declared the winner.

-When you win a Battle, you get 50% of the experience of the Units you killed.
+When you win a Battle, you get 200% of the experience of the Units that you killed.

 P.S.: Close Victories are enough for Resources to be stolen, it does not need to be a Decisive Victory.